plusssamiya-sketch/plusssamiya-sketch/README.md

 I am an applied economics and finance student interested in empirical research, public finance, trade policy, and credit risk.

 This profile links to cleaned public versions of my course and practice projects.
-When original data cannot be shared, I keep only sample or synthetic data in public repositories and use the code, documentation, and generated outputs to show the workflow.
+When original data cannot be shared, I keep only sample or synthetic data in public repositories and use the code, documentation, and generated outputs, when available, to show the workflow.

 ## Projects